Smoked Pork Butt

 - Using oven mitts, pick up the pork and check for tenderness by shifting it around in your hands.
 If it feels tender, insert a thermometer through the foil and check that it's over 200F.

-- Carefully unwrap the pork over some sort of surface that can catch the juices, then shred the pork with a couple forks, making sure to toss it in any juices from the foil.
+- Carefully unwrap the foil over some sort of surface that can catch the juices, then shred the pork with a couple forks, making sure to toss it in any juices from the foil.
 Serve immediately as is, or stuff it into some Homemade Whole Wheat Hamburger Buns.
 Enjoy!

 Notes